gboehl/dynare/doc/manual/source/running-dynare.rst

         debugging purposes or for using the macro processor independently of the rest of Dynare toolbox.

-    .. option:: nolinemacro

-        Instructs the macro preprocessor to omit line numbering information in the intermediary ``.mod`` file created after the macro processing step.
-Useful in conjunction with :opt:`savemacro <savemacro[=FILENAME]>` when one wants that to reuse the intermediary ``.mod`` file, without having it cluttered by line numbering directives.

-    .. option:: noemptylinemacro
+    .. option:: linemacro

-        Passing this option removes all empty lines from the macro expanded mod file created when the :opt:`savemacro <savemacro[=FILENAME]>` option is used.
+        Instructs the macro preprocessor include ``@#line`` directives specifying the line on which macro directives were encountered and expanded from.
+Only useful in conjunction with :opt:`savemacro
+        <savemacro[=FILENAME]>`.

     .. option:: onlymodel